cloudnative-pg/cloudnative-pg.github.io/content/blog/creating-container-images/index.md

     size: 1Gi
 ```

-Now that you have an image with the extension inside, you can create the extension inside
+Now that you have an image with the extension inside, you can create the extension in
 the `app` database:

 ``` shell